mateusxavierr/oop-bank/README.md

 # OOP Bank System

 This is a simple Object-Oriented Programming (OOP) bank system developed in Python.
-It simulates basic banking operations, following clean architecture principles and incorporating key OOP concepts such as abstraction, encapsulation, inheritance, and polymorphism.
+It simulates basic banking operations, following clean architecture principles and incorporating key OOP concepts such as abstraction, encapsulation, inheritance and polymorphism.

 ## 🧱 Project Structure